Starlite: Dr. Allen Atkins and McDonnell Douglas testing (1997)

-at Phantom Works in St. Louis, Mo.
+at Phantom Works in St. Louis, Missouri.
 He led teams evaluating advanced materials, including Starlite.
-Historical records confirm that McDonnell Douglas/Boeing conducted tests using Starlite samples, with Dr. Atkins’ expertise in stealth technology and aerospace contributing to professional interest in Starlite’s properties.
+Historical records confirm that McDonnell Douglas/Boeing conducted tests using Starlite samples, with Dr. Atkins' expertise in stealth technology and aerospace contributing to professional interest in Starlite's properties.

-NASA Interest and Dateline NBC Coverage
+NASA interest and Dateline NBC coverage

 While a document purporting NASA endorsement has been shown to be falsified by an unknown party, legitimate media and public records demonstrate that NASA engineers took an informal interest in Starlite.
-Rosendo “Rudy” Naranjo, a NASA aerospace engineer, appeared in a Dateline NBC segment discussing Starlite’s unique heat resistance, stating, “Any place where there is heat it'll have applications.”
-This reflects NASA’s informal review of Starlite’s potential applications.
-In addition, there is a final report of tests conducted by Boeing engineers as commissioned by NASA (see the Metabunk article for a summary).
+Rosendo "Rudy" Naranjo, a NASA aerospace engineer, appeared in a Dateline NBC segment discussing Starlite's unique heat resistance, stating, "Any place where there is heat it'll have applications."
+This reflects NASA's informal review of Starlite's potential applications.